 With more lead sellers arriving on the scene and more intertwined partnerships between lead buyers and sellers, leads oftentimes exchange hands more than once before ending up in your lead system.
 It is highly likely that a lead posted from one of your SRCs was actually generated by one of many affiliates or publishers working with your Vendor/SRC.
-Because of this, being able to track and segment your lead traffic even further than the direct SRC value that the lead was posted in with, is very important.
+Because of this, being able to track a Sub_IDnd segment your lead traffic even further than the direct SRC value that the lead was posted in with, is very important.
 For every lead type, there are 2 main tracking variables available to use:

 These can be referred to as "sub tracking variables" and are used to identify where your SRC received the lead from, even if these variables don't identify specific publishers or affiliates.

 Let's say Lead Seller XYZ is selling you leads.
 You create the SRC value (XYZ) for them so every lead that they post into the system, shows SRC=XYZ.
 XYZ gets their leads from 3 different places.
 In order to track the leads delivered from all 3 places, XYZ could pass unique Sub_ID or Pub_ID fields for each and even mask these values as to not identify the specific publisher.
 In essence, SRC XYZ can identify THEIR 3 sources like the example below: